mydataglobal/bylaws/README.md

 The term of office for the Steering Committee members is two (2) fiscal years and annually one half or approximately one half of the members of the Steering Committee are to retire.

-An extension to the terms of sitting steering committee members for a fixed period may be
+A fixed-term extension to the term of office of a sitting steering committee member may be granted by decision of the association's membership in a general meeting.

 A member can be a Steering Committee member for a maximum of two (2) consecutive terms.